What’s the Big Deal About Church? (Psalm 122)

 I have.
 Years ago I had a friend who heard one of my sermons.
 He came running up to me after and said, “You have to see this movie.
 It illustrates everything that you just said so well!”

 So I went to the movie with him.
-I can’t even remember the name of the movie anymore, except that it was sort of okay and that my friend was way more excited about it than I was.
+I can't remember the movie's name, but my friend was more excited about it than I was.

 Sometimes other people get really into things, and it’s not always clear why.

 That seems to be the case in Psalm 122.
 We’re looking at this group of psalms — Psalms 120 to 134 — that are pilgrim songs, written by the people of Israel.
-They were most likely used by people as they traveled to Jerusalem three times a year for Passover, Pentecost, and the Feast of Tabernacles.
+They were probably used by people traveling to Jerusalem three times a year for Passover, Pentecost, and the Feast of Tabernacles.
 These are pilgrim songs, meant to help us make our way home as we go through the ups and downs of living in this broken world.

 You see the progression in these psalms.
 In Psalm 120, we start in a foreign land far from home.
 In Psalm 121, we are on our way, and need God’s protective care.
 Then in Psalm 122, we arrive in Jerusalem.
 And as we do, the psalmist is very excited.
 Listen to what he says: